Cristiano Ronaldo: Juventus forward tells club he wants to leave amid Man City links

 Juventus, who want to sell Ronaldo before his contract expires next summer, have already started searching for a forward player as a replacement.

-The Bianconeri are in advanced talks to sign Moise Kean from Everton, who scored 17 goals in 41 games while on loan at Paris-Saint Germain last season.
+The Serie A club are in advanced talks to sign Moise Kean from Everton, who scored 17 goals in 41 games while on loan at Paris-Saint Germain last season.

 Juve are also eager to sign City striker Gabriel Jesus but the Premier League champions are not willing to sell the Brazil international.